 - Commenting on a blog and adding value to that conversation.

-The fact of the matter is most days the iron isn’t hot.
+In practical terms, though, what does strike while the iron is hot mean — because the fact of the matter is most days the iron isn’t hot.
 It’s usually cold but that doesn’t mean you’re not doing the things you should be doing.
 The only people who don’t need to strike while the iron is cold are blacksmiths.
 The rest of us should be doing it every day.
 You’ll probably find that some cold irons turn hot pretty quick.
 It’s funny how it works out that way.